rpea565/rpea565.github.io-/README.md

 ## Welcome to GitHub Pages
+Title: Lab 5 Infomgmt
+Description: this is lab 5 for infomgmt 192

 You can use the [editor on GitHub](https://github.com/rpea565/rpea565.github.io-/edit/master/README.md) to maintain and preview the content for your website in Markdown files.